spatie/laravel-backup/README.md

 But we didn't stop there.
 The package also provides [a backup monitor to check the health of your backups](https://docs.spatie.be/laravel-backup/v5/monitoring-the-health-of-all-backups/overview).
 You can be [notified via several channels](https://docs.spatie.be/laravel-backup/v5/sending-notifications/overview) when a problem with one of your backups is found.
 To avoid using excessive disk space, the package can also [clean up old backups](https://docs.spatie.be/laravel-backup/v5/cleaning-up-old-backups/overview).

-Spatie is a webdesign agency in Antwerp, Belgium.
+Spatie is a web design agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Installation and usage

 This package requires PHP 7 and Laravel 5.5 or higher.
 You'll find installation instructions and full documentation on https://docs.spatie.be/laravel-backup/v5.

-## Using an older version of PHP / Laravel ?
+## Using an older version of PHP / Laravel?

 If you're not on PHP 7 or Laravel 5.5 just use version 3 or version 4 of this package.